ToniHalmetoja/globalizr/README.md

 ## A description

 GlobalizR is a tool to help the user experience the world.
 Beyond that, it's a simple graphical interface which allows the user to add one of four types of experiences to a country.
-The country's color then changes based on the input, up to a maximum of three experiences of each type, at which point it turns "golden".
+The country's color then changes based on the input, up to a maximum of two experiences of each type, at which point it turns "golden" (but don't let this stop you from recording more experiences!
+The color simply stops changing).
 The idea is the turn all of the world map, or at least as much as possible, gold.
 Experiences can also be viewed and removed in the same modal.

 For some countries, based on what Spoonacular's recipe API has available, there are dish recommendations.
 Current examples include the USA, Thailand, Vietnam and some others.
 See https://spoonacular.com/food-api/docs#Cuisines